Marcus Ragnarsson

-Marcus Ragnarsson (born August 13, 1971) is a Swedish former professional ice hockey defenseman.
-His last team was Djurgårdens IF of the Elitserien.
-He previously played nine seasons in the National Hockey League (NHL) for the San Jose Sharks and Philadelphia Flyers.
+Marcus Ragnarsson (born 13 August 1971) is a Swedish former professional ice hockey defenseman who played nine seasons in the National Hockey League (NHL) for the San Jose Sharks and Philadelphia Flyers, and nine seasons in the Swedish Elitserien for Djurgårdens IF.

 Playing career

-Ragnarsson was drafted by the San Jose Sharks in the fifth round, 99th overall, in the 1992 NHL Entry Draft.
+Ragnarsson was drafted by the San Jose Sharks in the fifth round, 99th overall, in the 1992 NHL entry draft.
 He enjoyed tremendous success paired alongside Mike Rathje in San Jose.
 During a disastrous 2002–03 season for San Jose, Ragnarsson was traded to the Philadelphia Flyers for Dan McGillis.
 During the NHL lockout, Ragnarsson retired from the NHL and returned to play in his native Sweden.
-On November 8, 2010, Ragnarsson officially announced his retirement from hockey due to repeated injuries.
+On 8 November 2010, Ragnarsson officially announced his retirement from hockey due to repeated injuries.

 Personal life

 Ragnarsson's son Jakob Ragnarsson is a professional hockey defenseman who plays for Timrå IK in HockeyAllsvenskan.
-Jakob was drafted by the New York Rangers with the 70th pick in the 3rd round of the 2018 NHL Entry Draft.
-His nephew Gustav Lindström was chosen in the second round of the 2017 NHL Entry Draft by the Detroit Red Wings.
+Jakob was drafted by the New York Rangers with the 70th pick in the third round of the 2018 NHL entry draft.
+His nephew Gustav Lindström was chosen in the second round of the 2017 NHL entry draft by the Detroit Red Wings.